nghianguyen7171/nghianguyen7171.github.io/_news/announcement_2.md

 inline: true
 related_posts: false
 ---
-Your manuscript entitled "Explainable Deep Contrastive Federated Learning System for Early Prediction of Clinical Status in-Intensive Care Unit" has been published in IEEE Access.
+Our manuscript entitled _"Explainable Deep Contrastive Federated Learning System for Early Prediction of Clinical Status in-Intensive Care Unit"_ has been published in **IEEE Access**.